patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 **Note:** the plate does *not* include holes drilled for mount screw access through the plate.
 This is because adding mount holes into the plate template results in cuts far too dense for most laser cutting services.
 If mount screw access through the plate is important to you, the best option is to drill the holes yourself after receiving the plates.
 Be mindful of the plate material chosen if this is your plan.
 I've found Aluminium to be quite easy to drill through, but materials like acrylic to be far too brittle to drill into without cracking or shattering.

 ---
-## Case
-Uniform does not have its own case (yet!).

-### TOFU65
-To get this project off the ground, the Uniform board was designed to fit into a [TOFU65](https://kbdfans.com/collections/tofu65).
-The USB-C Port lines up with the case cutout and the PCB dimmensions match those of other compatible TOFU65 PCBs.
-The only caveat is that the PCB mount holes *do not* line up with those in the TOFU65.
-This is a limitation of the ortholinear layout Uniform utilizes - the mount points overlap with switch positions on Uniform's board, making it impossible to accomodate them.
-This means you will need to come up with your own mounting solution if you'd like to build this keyboard in a TOFU65 case.

-I've personally done this for the first three prototypes of this board by dremeling off the original standoffs and 3D printing my own using [M2.5 heatset inserts](https://www.amazon.com/gp/product/B08GWKW1K7/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [M2.5 screws](https://www.amazon.com/gp/product/B09WJ4WF9K/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
-The 3D printed parts are literally just cylinders with widened bases in which I've heatset the threaded inserts.
-I used double-sided foam tape

-The mounting holes provided on the PCB fit **M2.5** screws.

-The PCB is designed to fit into a [TOFU65](https://kbdfans.com/collections/tofu65/products/in-stocktofu-65-aluminum-case), however the mounting holes *do not line up* due to the ortholiner positioning of the keys blocking the TOFU's original standoffs.
-I've personally had success removing the original standoffs on the TOFU with a dremel, 3D printing some standoffs with heatset 2.5M inserts, then fixing the attached standoffs to the case with doublesided foam tape so the PCB can be mounted to them.
-The USB-C port position *does* align on the TOFU65.

-Alternatively, [M2.5 standoffs](https://www.amazon.com/gp/product/B01L06CUJG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) can be had for cheap, and can be used to prop the PCB up off the desk for an exposed-PCB look.
-I've typed many *many* hours with Uniform keyboard prototypes set up this way.

----
 ## Keyboard Components
 Uniform has an unconventional layout, which means a special set of keycaps is required.